 Get it in your lives now by visiting Florian over at Contentedness Cooking.

-READ NEXT: CAN YOU EAT YEAST AND BE VEGAN?
+READ NEXT: CAN VEGANS EAT YEAST?

 Maple Dijon Tempeh Vegan Sandwiches